Fotis Dulos Requests That The Charges Against Him Be Dismissed

 Jennifer Dulos is a missing Connecticut mother of five who would have recently celebrated her 51st birthday.
 Unfortunately, no one has heard from her since May 24, when she was last seen dropping off her children at school.
-The two primary suspects in this case are Jennifer’s estranged husband Fotis Dulos and his girlfriend Michelle Troconis.
-Both suspects have been arrested twice in connection with the disappearance but now Fotis is making a new attempt to clear his name, according to International Business Times.
+The two primary suspects in the case are Jennifer’s estranged husband Fotis Dulos and his girlfriend Michelle Troconis.
+Both suspects have been arrested twice in connection with the disappearance but now, Fotis is making a new attempt to clear his name, according to International Business Times.

 While both Troconis and Fotis face two accounts of tampering with evidence and one count of interfering with the investigation, police appear to still be a long way from being able to charge them with any more substantial crimes.
 Although law enforcement no longer believes that Jennifer is alive, they have yet to recover a body.
-Thus, Fotis’ lawyer Norm Pattis recently made a motion requesting that the charges against Fotis be dismissed and that the judge issued gag order regarding the case be lifted.
+Thus, Fotis’ lawyer, Norm Pattis, recently made a motion requesting that the charges against Fotis be dismissed and that the judge-issued gag order regarding the case be lifted.

-During the argument he made in court, Pattis insisted that the amount of publicity this case has gathered has been a disservice to Fotis because so much of the nation has already decided that he is guilty in having something to do with his estranged wife’s disappearance.
+During the argument he made in court, Pattis insisted that the amount of publicity this case has gathered has been a disservice to Fotis because so much of the nation has already decided that he is guilty of having something to do with his estranged wife’s disappearance.

 “Our view is given the public interest in the case, and the way the case has unfolded thus far, his hands are being tied to his detriment.
 Thereby compromising his fair trial right,” Pattis said.